 2 tablespoons cornstarch, dissolved in 1/4 cup cold water

 Salt & pepper to taste

-1. Season sliced beef with salt and pepper.
-In a large skillet, heat 2 tablespoons butter, brown meat on both sides.
+1. Season ground beef with salt and pepper.
+In a large skillet, heat 2 tablespoons butter and brown meat.
 Remove from pan and set aside.
+Drain excess grease.

 2. In the same pan, add and heat 1 more tablespoon butter.
 Saute the onions and mushrooms.